 June - August

-If you are staying at Yew Tree Farm this summer a visit to Britain’s most beautiful garden theatre in the neighbouring village of Gawsworth is thoroughly recommended.
-With a fully covered grandstand, free parking, free entry to the Hall grounds from 2pm on the day of performance.
+If you are staying at Yew Tree Farm this summer, visiting Britain’s most beautiful garden theatre in the neighbouring village of Gawsworth is thoroughly recommended.
+With free parking, and free entry to the Hall grounds from 2 pm on the day of the performance.
 A picnic on the lawn is a great way to start the evening.

 Ticket enquiries 01260 223456